 WHAT’S THE ISSUE?

 Hagens Berman has been retained by Arizona Attorney General Kris Mayes and has filed a consumer-protection and antitrust lawsuit on behalf of the state of Arizona.
-The lawsuit accuses the world’s largest retailer of violating Arizona’s consumer-protection and antitrust laws by allegedly enforcing anticompetitive price parity policies and “using a biased algorithm to determine which offers shoppers will see, and therefore which sellers they will buy from, when they search for items on Amazon.”
+The lawsuit accuses the world’s largest online retailer of violating Arizona’s consumer-protection and antitrust laws by allegedly enforcing anticompetitive price parity policies and “using a biased algorithm to determine which offers shoppers will see, and therefore which sellers they will buy from, when they search for items on Amazon.”

 HOW HAVE ARIZONA CONSUMERS BEEN AFFECTED?